+The TimeStampPlugin is a Broker interceptor which updates a JMS Client’s time stamp on the message with a broker time stamp.
 This can be useful when the clocks on client machines are known to not be correct and you can only trust the time set on the broker machines.

-Enabling this plugin will break JMS compliance since the timestamp that the producer sees on the messages after as
+Enabling this plugin will break JMS compliance since the time stamp that the producer sees on the messages after as

-||When not zero will override the expiration date for messages that currently do not have an expiration already set.|
+||When not zero this value (in ms) will override the expiration time for messages that do not have an expiration already set.|